Build and Deploy a Single-Page Web Application¶

 You can create a web application in Choreo as follows:

-Build and deploy a SPA from the source code.
+Build and deploy a SPA from source code¶

-- Create a Web Application component by connecting a repository that includes the web application source code.
+- To create a web application component, connect a repository that includes the web application source code.

-- Enter the build command based on your package manager.
-NPM, yarn, and pnpm are supported and the relevant package manager is run based on the dependency lock file in your repository (defaults to NPM if no lock file is present).
+- Enter the build command: Based on your package manager (NPM, yarn, or pnpm).
+The relevant package manager is run based on the dependency lock file in your repository (defaults to NPM if no lock file is present).

 - Specify the build output directory.